-This boiler is a high efficiency appliance, and therefore produces condensate: a by-product of the combustion process.
-A condensate collection system with an internal float switch monitors the condensate level to prevent it from backing up into the combustion system.
-There is a 1⁄2" socket connection provided to connect the outlet of the collection system to a drain or condensate pump.
+This is a high efficiency boiler, and therefore produces condensate: a by-product of the combustion process.
+A condensate collection system with an internal float switch monitors condensate level to prevent it from backing up into the combustion system.
+There is a flexible line that must be piped as shown in Figure 16 to a suitable drain.